 The first collection of Graham's acclaimed original political cartoon series.

 But that's not all!
-Tons of BONUS material including the story behind Men In Hats, which was a doodle on the corner of an envelope thrown in the trash and Graham's favorite hate mail!
-160 pps.
+Tons of BONUS material including the story behind Men In Hats, which began as a doodle on the corner of an envelope and Graham's favorite hate mail!
+160 pages.